mehulagg/gitlab/doc/user/project/settings/index.md

 as you define them and that downstream, project-level pipeline configurations cannot change them:

-1. Add a `rules:when:always` block to each of your compliance jobs.
-    - This ensures they are non-modifiable and will always be run.
+- Add a `rules:when:always` block to each of your compliance jobs.
+This ensures they are non-modifiable and are always run.
-1. Explicitly set any variables the job may reference.
+- Explicitly set any variables the job references.
+This:
-    - This ensures that project-level pipeline configurations do not set them and alter their behavior.
+  - Ensures that project-level pipeline configurations do not set them and alter their behavior.
-    - This includes any jobs that drive the logic of your job.
+  - Includes any jobs that drive the logic of your job.
-1. Explicitly set the container image file to run the job in.
-    - This ensures that your script steps execute in the correct environment.
+- Explicitly set the container image file to run the job in.
+This ensures that your script steps execute in the correct environment.
-1. Explicitly set any relevant GitLab pre-defined [job keywords](../../../ci/yaml/README.md#job-keywords).
+- Explicitly set any relevant GitLab pre-defined [job keywords](../../../ci/yaml/README.md#job-keywords).
-    - This ensures that your job uses the settings you intend and that they are not overriden by project-level pipelines.
+  This ensures that your job uses the settings you intend and that they are not overriden by project-level pipelines.

 ### Sharing and permissions